gradjitta/udacity-microservices-project/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

+> Note that to being able to run the image in Kubernetes, if you are not using the pmbrull/udacity-devops-api image but rather a custom one, you need to run `upload_docker.sh` script.

 ### Kubernetes Steps

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
 * Run via kubectl

+> You can obtain the logs from a running pod with `kubectl logs <podName>`.
+Check the name of your pods by means of `kubectl get pods`.

 ---